JuliaML/MLDataPattern.jl/docs/documentation/datasubset.rst

     0.0443222  0.380001  0.505208
     0.722906   0.505277  0.0997825

-So far we have only seen how to partition one or more data container into exactly two disjoint data subsets.
-The function :func:`splitobs` allows for an arbitrary amount of partitions however.
-To create :math:`N` partitions, you simply need to specify a tuple of :math:`N-1` fractions.
+So far we have only considered how to partition one or more data container into exactly two disjoint data subsets.
+The function :func:`splitobs` allows to partition into an arbitrary amount of subsets, however.
+To partition the given data into :math:`N` subsets, you simply need to specify a tuple of :math:`N-1` fractions.
 The sum of all fractions must be in the interval (0,1).

 .. function:: splitobs(data, at, [obsdim]) -> NTuple